Last Updated: June 3, 2026

 E - Select the top view and open the Assign Resources dialog box.

-When Finished with the Exercise
+When Finished with Exercise 6.10

 Update Journal on Entering Estimates - 15 minutes